Definability patterns and their symmetries

 The word 'definable', unqualified, will always mean: definable without parameters.

 \ssec{Patterns and definable types} It is also possible to introduce the core as a relational structure by means of a direct description of its types spaces.

 Let $ {T}$ be an irreducible universal theory, with a distinguished sort $V$.
-We also fix a `parameter sort' $P$, and assume $\g$ is a set of formulas $\phi$ on $P \times V$, including all formulas on $V$ alone. \footnote{The focus on $(P,V;\gamma)$ allows a more elementary description, but does not lose any generality, since we allow $V$ to be a projective limit of sorts; we could deal with any family of sorts by taking products.}
+We also fix a `parameter sort' $P$, and assume $\g$ is a pattern sort, i.e. set of formulas $\phi$ on $P \times V$, including all formulas on $V$ alone. \footnote{The focus on $(P,V;\gamma)$ allows a more elementary description, but does not lose any generality, since we allow $V$ to be a projective limit of sorts; we could deal with any family of sorts by taking products.}